sabeeralikp/FirstProjectWithAngular/README.md

-# First Project with .NET & Angular
+# Simple Project with .NET & Angular

 Basic CRUD Operation and file upload in **Simple Clean Architecture** with: